GET A FREE INSTALLATION TOOL ON ORDERS OVER £300 TODAY!

 Yes, please view our page on refunds and returns or Contact Us to discuss your return.

-If you find during installation that a ground screw is spinning but not going any deeper you may have hit a pocket of air or an obstruction.
+If during installation the ground screw is spinning but not going any deeper you may have hit a small pocket of air or an obstruction.

-If it is a pocket of air, apply weight to the top of the installation tool whilst turning it.
+If it is a small pocket of air, apply weight to the top of the installation tool whilst turning it.
+Larger pockets of air will need to be treated with caution and the ground screw should not be installed in that location.
+A ground survey may be required before proceeding any further.

 If it is an obstruction, remove the ground screw and use an SDS drill to loosen it before attempting reinstallation.